salmanromeo/KIML/multifidelity-nns/README.md

-# Knowledge-Informed Multifidelity Modeling with Physics Toggle
+# Knowledge-Informed Multifidelity Modeling

 This repository contains four benchmark cases for knowledge-informed multifidelity neural discrepancy learning.
-The code keeps the original modeling workflow from the uploaded scripts, but organizes it as a GitHub-ready project and adds a physics-loss switch so each method can be tested **with** or **without** physics loss.
+The code is organized by adding a physics-loss switch so each method can be tested **with** or **without** physics loss.

 The main idea is to compare whether the ansatz-guided discrepancy representation can work with data loss alone, rather than requiring a physics residual every time.